 Prince Charles had married Lady Diana Spencer in 1981, and they had two sons together.
 Their marriage had quickly turned sour, and Prince Charles later admitted that he and Camilla had rekindled their relationship after his marriage had irretrievably broken down.
 The media vilified Camilla, even though Charles and Diana’s marriage would have broken down regardless.

-As The Duchess of Cornwall, Camilla is the patron of several charities, such as the Battersea Dogs & Cats Home, The Society of Chiropodists and Podiatrists and Arthritis Research UK.
-She also supports organisations promoting literacy and raises awareness for Osteoporosis organisations and organisations that work with victims of sexual and domestic abuse.
+As The Duchess of Cornwall, Camilla was the patron of several charities, such as the Battersea Dogs & Cats Home, The Society of Chiropodists and Podiatrists and Arthritis Research UK.
+She also supported organisations promoting literacy and raises awareness for Osteoporosis organisations and organisations that work with victims of sexual and domestic abuse.

 On 8 September 2022, upon the death of her mother-in-law Queen Elizabeth II, Camilla became the new Queen (consort).
 As such, she is addressed as Her Majesty The Queen.